genomicsclass/book/pages/matrix_operations.md

 # The Transpose

 The transpose is an operation that simply changes columns to rows.
 We use either a $$\top$$ or $$'$$ to denote transpose.
 Here is the technical definition.
-If X is as we defined it above, here is the transpose which will be $$p\times N$:
+If X is as we defined it above, here is the transpose which will be $$p\times N$$:

 $$